Peace to the Gods and Goddesses of the foundation;

 It also says concerning Moses, “And the Lord said furthermore unto him, Put now thine hand into thy bosom.
 And he put his hand into his bosom: and when he took it out, behold, his hand was leprous as snow.
 And he said, Put thine hand into thy bosom again.
 And he put his hand into his bosom again; and plucked it out of his bosom, and behold, it was turned again as his other flesh” (Exodus 4: 6, 7).

-The God of Moses would have been the Kemetic God Tum until he found Jahveh, who amounts to the same concept only the Hebrew version of him.
-The laws of Jahveh are also in tune with the Kemetic Declarations of Innocence (wrongly named the 42 Negative Confessions).
+The God of Moses would have been the Kemetic God Tum until he found Djahwe.
+The laws of Djahwe are also in tune with the Kemetic Declarations of Innocence (wrongly named the 42 Negative Confessions).

 The Hebrews came out of Africa, being an African tribal people respecting an African tribal culture; and that culture was a development of what they learned, or what Moses learned, in Kemet.

-The black man and black woman are essentially divine but for us to recapture the holiness and divinity we fell from we must start looking at the Bible in the right way.
+The Black man and woman are essentially divine but for us to recapture the holiness and divinity we fell from we must start looking at the Bible in the right way and not as a rule book given to us by a White slave-master.